0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/09_CodeDeploy/README.md

 # CodeDeploy

-If you go the homepage of this article you'll see that all the names of the folders are prepended with a number.
-This was done on purpouse to help teach step by step each key aspect of AWS in a order that builds on to of the previouys sections.
-I belive this order is key to more simply kickstart your midn to structure and organize the key components of AWS.
+If you go this article's homepage, you'll see that all of the folder names are prepended with numbers.
+I did this on purpose to teach the key aspects of AWS, step-by-step and in order, so each section builds on the previous one.
+I believe that presenting the steps in order is key to helping to kickstart your mind to structure and organize the key components of AWS.

-A very important thing to understand is that you can't use CodeDepoy before you udnerstand all the othere Lego blocks.
-I mean you could follow a tutorial that takes you step by step, but you wouldn't be able to chagne he configurations, or deploy another peace of software thath needs some changes.
-By reachign this poing after going over each other section will allow you to honeslty do whathever you want with AWS at this point, and CodeDeploy is the last missing peace to unlock the whole potential of AWS, any other tool that you'll use afte this point are goign to be nice addition that are not critial to use or understand the Amazon offering.
+It's very important that you understand that you can't use CodeDeploy before you understand all the other Lego blocks.
+You could follow a step-by-step tutorial, but you wouldn't be able to change the configurations or deploy another piece of software that needs some changes.
+If you reach this point after you've gone over every other section, you can do virtually whatever you want with AWS.
+CodeDeploy is the last missing piece to unlock everything AWS has to offer, and any other tool that you might use after this will just be a nice addition.

-And so you see how the Marketign materials and all the PR done around AWS and CodeDeploy is far from the truth.
-We head to leanr 10 other things befroe we could reach this point.
-But maybe I'm stipud and never found the magic button, or are a bad DevOps becasue I unable to setup evrythign that is needed for CodeDeploy in 5 minuets?
-Maybe, so if you think that you foudn the magic button, or knwo a trick to deploy all this in minutes as advertised, please let me know.
+You can see that the information in the AWS marketing materials and PR is actually far from the truth.
+We need to learn ten extra things before we reach this point.
+Maybe I'm stupid and never found the magic button, or maybe I'm a bad DevOps, because I was unable to set up evrything needed for CodeDeploy within five minutes.
+So if you think that you've found the magic button, or if you know a trick for deploying everything in minutes, as advertised, please let me know.

 # What is CodeDeploy?

-CodeDeploy is truly just an [app](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) that you have to install on each deployed server (if you don't use the official AWS images).
-This app is used by CodeDeploy in the AWS dashboard to communicate with the server and perform actions based on the configuration file that is suplied with the project.
+CodeDeploy is really just an [app](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) that you install on each deployed server (if you don't use the official AWS images).
+CodeDeploy uses the app in the AWS dashboard to communicate with the server and perform actions based on the configuration file that's supplied with the project.

-# The appspec.yml file
+# The appspec.yml File

-To use CodeDeploy you need to add the appspec.yml file to your project, without it CD won't work at all, becasue this fail contains all the instructions for CodeDeploy to work.
+To use CodeDeploy, add the appspec.yml file to your project.
+Without that file, CD won't work at all, because the file contains all instructions needed to make CodeDeploy work.
 You can specify where the code should be moved.
-You can specify to run Bash scripts that you prepared, before instlation, after instalation etc. Basically this is the place where you construct what will happen once CodeDeploy starts workign inside an EC2 instance.
-Check out the example file bellow to get an idea of what can be specified.
+You can specify to run your Bash scripts, before installation, after installation, and so on.
+Basically, this is the place where you'll construct what will happen once CodeDeploy starts working inside an EC2 instance.
+Check out the example file below to get an idea of what can be specified:

 ```
 version: 1.0